-The Battery Safety Unit (BSU) allows various abuse testing to be carried out.
+The Battery Safety Unit (BSU) allows abuse tests, ultra low impedance 2 or 4 wire leads connected to the battery are led via the pressure tube from the calorimeter to the BSU.
 The tests that may be programmed include shorting tests and overvoltage charging and discharging tests.
-The battery may be held within a pressure tight holder or may be simply suspended from the calorimeter lid.

-Figure 8 shows how the leads are fed though from a battery holder - it also shows a prismatic battery sample holder.
+Again the battery may be held within a pressure tight holder or may be simply suspended from the calorimeter lid.
+The photograph below shows how the leads are fed though from a battery holder - it also shows a prismatic battery sample holder.

 Shorting a battery will produce a rapid temperature rise, but this may or may not be sufficient to cause the explosive runaway to commence.
 Should this happen, the battery can be seen to have a significant risk factor.

-The data from the mobile phone prismatic battery given below shows that for this example, shorting causes the temperature to rise 100°C in 2 minutes and the final temperature is high enough for the explosive reaction to occur.
-The battery underwent explosive decomposition 15 minutes after shorting occurred (Fig. 9).
+The data from the mobile phone prismatic battery given below shows that for this example, shorting causes the temperature to rise 100°C in 2 minutes and the final temperature is high enough for the next, the explosive reaction to occur.
+The battery underwent explosive decomposition 15 minutes after shorting occurred.

 Applying an overvoltage can be shown to cause either rapid self-heating to explosion or there may be 'shut-down' and the battery may be thermally stable to its usual decomposition temperature.
-Such differently observed behaviour is shown in Fig. 10 and 11 - indicating a remarkable difference in the safety behaviour of two rather similar batteries.
+Such differently observed behaviour is shown below - indicating a remarkable difference in the safety behaviour of two rather similar batteries.